luontola/nanospec.go/README.md

 Quick Start
 -----------

-Have a look at how [GoSpec](http://github.com/orfjackal/gospec) uses this framework and read the source code.
+Have a look at [nanospec_example_test.go] and how [GoSpec](http://github.com/orfjackal/gospec) uses this framework and read the source code.
 This framework is not meant for beginners, but for testing framework developers.
 This can be used as a library in other testing frameworks for Go, or as an reference implementation of how to create a similar testing framework for some other language.

+[nanospec_example_test.go]: http://github.com/orfjackal/nanospec.go/blob/nanospec.go-1.0.0/src/nanospec_example_test.go

 Version History